code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-29-spring-ws-basic-authentication-example.md

 [INFO] ------------------------------------------------------------------------
 ```

 Now change the password in the <var>application.yml</var> file to a different value and rerun the test case.
-This time the test case will fail as a <var>401 Unauthorized</var> is returned by our service.
+This time the test case will fail as a <var>401 Unauthorized</var> is returned by our server.

 ``` plaintext
   .   ____          _            __ _ _